 Naveed Mehmood Ahmad

-Naveed is a Senior Resident Fellow with the Criminal Justice Team at Vidhi.
+Naveed is Senior Resident Fellow and Lead with the Crime and Punishment Team at Vidhi.
 His work focuses on decriminalisation of India's legislative landscape and reimagining India's approach towards Crime & Punishment.
 Previously, Naveed has worked on criminalisation of drug use and evaluated the government response to increasing violence against women.
 Naveed holds an undergraduate degree in law from National University of Law, Punjab and a Masters in Law from Tata Institute of Social Sciences, Mumbai.

 Ayushi Sharma

-Ayushi is a Research Fellow in the Criminal Justice Reforms team at Vidhi.
-Prior to joining Vidhi, Ayushi worked at Nirma University as an Assistant Professor and National Forensic Sciences University, Gandhinagar as a Teaching and Research Associate.
-She has also worked with the Logistic Division, Ministry of Commerce and Industry, and advised on issues related to Maritime Regulatory Framework.
-Ayushi graduated from Rajiv Gandhi National University of Law, Punjab (RGNUL) in 2018 with a BA., LL.
-B (Hons.) and obtained her LLM degree in Constitutional and Administrative Laws from the Indian Law Institute, Delhi in 2019.
-She is currently pursuing her doctoral studies at National Law Institute University, Bhopal (NLIU) where her research is focused on violence against sexual minorities.
+Ayushi is a Senior Resident Fellow with the Crime & Punishment Team at Vidhi.
+Her work focuses on mapping of India's criminal law landscape and developing a framework for principle based criminal law making.
+Prior to joining Vidhi, she worked at Nirma University and National Forensic Sciences University, Gandhinagar.
+She writes regularly for various national media outlets like Times of India, the Deccan Herald, Economic and Political Weekly etc. She graduated from National University of Law, Punjab (RGNUL) and obtained her Masters from the Indian Law Institute, Delhi.
+She is currently pursuing her doctoral studies at National Law Institute University, Bhopal, where her research is focused on violence against sexual minorities.

 Sriyanshi Bhatt